Friendly Persuasion (1956 film): Plot

+Meanwhile, the Quaker family tries to resist the temptations of amusements at a county fair.
+Shell game wagers, who bet on Little Jess’s ability to spot where the ball is hidden, are disappointed when his disapproving mother extracts him from the game.
+At a wrestling match, Josh supports a friend who earns wagers’ hostility when he refuses to continue after hurting his opponent.
+Jess buys an organ over Eliza's opposition, causing her to sleep in the barn in protest; a tactful Jess joins her there, smoothing her ruffled feathers and reaching a compromise.
+Eliza urges Jess to get rid of the dashing but uninspired horse that loses in the “impromptu” Sunday horse races between Jess and Sam.
+On a business trip, Jess and Josh stay at the farm of the widow Hudspeth, dodging the attentions of the widow and her unmarried daughters; there Jess acquires a homely but fast horse that easily defeats Sam in their next horse race.
+Despite Mattie's initial mortification when Gard Jordan teases her after overhearing her praising his appearance to Little Jess, the two declare their mutual feelings as the soldier leaves for battle.

-Meanwhile, the Quakers try to maintain their ways, despite the temptations of amusements at a county fair, and a new organ (which Jess buys over Eliza's opposition).
-On a business trip, Jess acquires a new horse from the widow Hudspeth, and defeats Sam in their weekly horse race.
-One day, Jess is cultivating his fields and notices a cloud of smoke on the horizon produced by the burning of buildings.
-Josh arrives and tells them the neighboring community has been reduced to ash and corpses.
-Josh believes that he must fight, a conviction that threatens to destroy the family.
-Eliza tells him that by turning his back on their religion he is turning his back on her, but Jess sees things a different way.
-Josh finds himself on the front line of the battle to stop the advance of the raiders, and only fires his gun when the man next to him is wounded.
-Meanwhile, Jess is reluctant to fight, only picking up a rifle and riding off towards the fighting when the family horse gallops back to the farm riderless.
+As Jess is cultivating his fields, he notices smoke on the horizon from burning buildings.
+Josh arrives, informing them the neighboring community has been reduced to ash and corpses.
+Enoch leaves to avoid being recaptured by Confederates and returned to slavery.
+Josh's conviction that he must fight threatens to destroy the family.
+Eliza tells him that by turning his back on their religion he is turning his back on her, but Jess disagrees.
+Finding himself on the front line of battle to stop the advance of the raiders, Josh only fires his gun when the man next to him is wounded.
+Meanwhile, Jess is reluctant to fight; he picks up a rifle and rides off towards the fighting when the family horse gallops back to the farm riderless.

-When Confederates arrive at the farm, with only Eliza and the younger children present, the family and the farm are saved when Eliza greets them on the porch and welcomes them to take all the food and animals they want and feeds them in their kitchen.
-As Jess finds Sam Jordan dying he is bushwhacked by a "Reb".
-He plays possum and when the Confederate soldier approaches he struggles with him and takes away his gun, but ultimately lets him go free and unhurt.
-He then finds Josh injured and brings him home.
+When Confederates arrive at the farm, with only Eliza, Mattie, and Little Jess present, the family and the farm are saved when Eliza greets them on the porch, welcoming them to take all the food and animals they want and feeding them in the kitchen.
+Despite her nonviolent beliefs, when Eliza sees a Rebel soldier capture her pet, Samantha, Eliza beats the soldier with a broom until he releases the goose unharmed; her prior hospitality results in his apology.
+As Jess finds Sam Jordan dying, he is bushwhacked by a Rebel.
+Playing possum, after the Rebel soldier approaches, Jess struggles with him and takes away his gun.
+Wresting with his emotions and beliefs, Jess ultimately lets the Rebel go free unhurt.
+He brings home the injured Josh.
+Each member of the family has faced the question of whether it is ever right to engage in violence.